 Whanganui was mainly a Liberal stronghold until 1911, when it was won by independent Labour candidate W. A. Veitch, an engine driver, trade unionist and political maverick.
 From 1935 until 1996 Labour held Whanganui for all but two terms.

 The region was in the Western Māori electorate from 1867 to 1996 and has been in Te Tai Hauāuru since 2002.
 The first member for Western Māori was Mete Kīngi Te Rangi Paetahi from Pūtiki.
 The seat was taken in 1935 by H. T. Rātana, eldest son of Rātana Church founder T. W. Rātana.

 In 1996 Tariana Turia from Whangaehu entered Parliament as a Labour MP, winning Te Tai Hauāuru for Labour in 2002.
 She resigned in 2004, was re-elected as a member of the Māori Party (of which she was co-leader), and held the seat in the 2005 election.
-She became a minister in John Key's government in 2008 and 2011 before standing down at the 2014 election.
+She was a minister in John Key's government in 2008 and 2011 before standing down at the 2014 election.

 Whanganui city has five secondary schools – the fee-paying private school Wanganui Collegiate, by far the oldest; Wanganui Girls’ College; Wanganui High School; Wanganui City College; and Cullinane College, the product of a 2003 merger of St Augustine’s College and Sacred Heart College.
 Two other private secondary schools – Turakina Maori Girls' College, and Nga Tawa, an Anglican school – are in Marton.